How we rank

 - Bans on newspapers

-- Expulsion of students on the grounds of their controversial views or statements
+- Punishment of students on the grounds of offensive views

-We assess actions which have taken place in the past three academic years – the average lifespan of a campus ban.
+In each year’s survey, we include actions that have taken place in the past three academic years – the average lifespan of a students’ union ban.

-The survey assesses 115 institutions.
-The universities were selected from the Higher Education Funding Council for England’s (HEFCE) list of UK universities that it funds.
-A number of institutions were excluded on a range of grounds.
-Medical, arts and agricultural institutions were excluded entirely.
+We assess 115 institutions.
+The universities were selected from the lists of the higher-education funding bodies of England, Wales, Northern Ireland and Scotland.
+A number of institutions were excluded on a range of grounds, including size and specialism, so that we were comparing institutions like-for-like.
+Medical, arts and agricultural institutions, for example, have been excluded entirely.

-For universities which have multiple students’ unions attached to them, we assess them, collectively, as one entity, noting which policies and actions originate from each union.
+For universities which have multiple students’ unions associated with them, we assess them, collectively, as one entity, while noting which policies and actions originate from each union.

-For universities which function under the college system, with individual college administrations and common rooms, we assess the policies of the overarching university and students’ union, but actions taken by individual colleges or common rooms will contribute to the university's and the students’ union’s respective rankings.
+For universities which function under the college system, with individual college administrations and common rooms, we only assess the policies of the overarching university and students’ union.
+However, actions taken by individual colleges or common rooms will contribute to the university's or students’ union’s respective rankings, as it again provides an indication of the culture on campus with regards to free speech.

 There are numerous restrictions placed on speech by UK law.
 We have not marked down any institution for attempting to restrict illegal speech.
-It is when institutions overstep that line – through enacting extra-legal censorship or expanding legal definitions unnecessarily – that they are given a negative assessment.
+It is when institutions overstep that line – knowingly or unknowingly – that they are given a negative assessment.

 The individual ranking